llm-eval/llm-eval.github.io/_pages/advprompt.md

 PromptBench can evaluate the adversarial robustness of LLMs to prompts.
 More information can be found at [PromptBench: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts](https://arxiv.org/abs/2306.04528).

+Please contact us if you want the results of your models shown in this leaderboard.

 [[All results](#all-results)] [[View by datasets](#view-by-datasets)]